Episodic planetesimal disruptions triggered by dissipation of gas disk: Results and discussion

 \subsection{Frequency of catastrophic collisions}

 Contrary to the exponentially decline of the overall collision frequency, the occurring frequency of catastrophic collisions varies in a non-monotonic way (Fig.~\ref{figure4}).
-The catastrophic collisions happen most frequently at $\sim2\tau$ when $\nu_5$ and $\nu_6$ cross the MMRs in Episode I and remain frequent before the complete gas dissipation in Episode II.
+The catastrophic collisions happen most frequently at times around $2\tau$ when $\nu_5$ and $\nu_6$ cross the MMRs in Episode I and remain frequent before the complete gas dissipation in Episode II.
 In Episode III, the catastrophic collisions decrease with planetesimals being cleared out by grown planetary embryos.
 In the most energetic collisions, the mass of the largest remnant is smaller than 1/10 of the total mass of impactors, and these collisions are super-catastrophic collisions~\citep{Leinhardt2012}.
-The fraction of super-catastrophic collisions in all collisions is $\sim$0.2 in most of time (Extended Data Fig.~\ref{figureA3}).
-If the gravitational potential of the gas disk is not included in the model, and thus the secular resonances do not sweep inward, the fraction of super-catastrophic collisions is much lower (Supplementary information).
+The fraction of super-catastrophic collisions in all collisions reaches 0.2 or greater in most of time (Supplementary Fig.~10).
+If the gravitational potential of the gas disk is not included in the model, and thus the secular resonances do not sweep inward, the fraction of super-catastrophic collisions is much lower (Supplementary information section 4).
+Therefore, the inclusion of gravitational potential in our model results in higher maximum impact velocities and more frequent planetesimal disruptions than previous simulations that do not include giant planet migration~\citep{Carter2015, Johnson2016}.
 On the other hand, in the Grand Tack model, Jupiter migrates inward and then outward, strongly exciting planetesimal orbits and triggering high-velocity collisions~\citep{Walsh2011, Carter2015, Johnson2016}.
-The fraction of super-catastrophic collisions under the Grand Tack model is $\sim$0.2~\citep{Carter2015}, similar to our results.
+The fraction of super-catastrophic collisions under the Grand Tack model is about 0.2~\citep{Carter2015}, similar to our results.
 Recent hydrodynamic simulations show that Jupiter and Saturn become locked in 2:1 MMR during inward migration in a low-viscosity disk, contradicting the Grand Tack model, which requires them to be captured in the 3:2 MMR~\citep{Griveaud2024}.
 Our results here suggest that the protoplanetary disk without giant planet migration could be more violent than previously thought, comparable to the disk excited by the migration of Jupiter under the Grand Tack model.